A paradox of the Navier-Stokes turbulence: Discussion and conclusions

-This work is partly supported by the National Natural Science Foundation of China (No. 12302288), State Key Laboratory of Ocean Engineering, and Dept. of Mathematics, Hong Kong University of Science and Technology.
+This work is partly supported by the National Natural Science Foundation of China (No. 12302288 and No. 12521002), the State Key Laboratory of Ocean Engineering, and the Dept. of Mathematics, Hong Kong University of Science and Technology.